EnsembleUI/ensemble_docs/pages/tips-and-tricks/push-notification.md

 - To send a test notification from Firebase, Go to "Messaging" and create your first campaign.
   - Select `Firebase Notification messages`.
   - Enter a notification text and click "Send test message".
-  - Enter the device token and click "Test".
+  - Enter the device token above and click "Test".
   - You should be receiving a push notification

 ### Update when token changes